Skip to content

 Buyer fit

 Reference-grade choice for enterprise TBM and ITFM.
 The lock-in dynamic is worth acknowledging explicitly: adopting Apptio for AI cost governance creates a long-term dependency on Apptio taxonomy and structures.
-This is acceptable for organisations committed to TBM discipline long-term; it warrants careful consideration for those uncertain about TBM continuity.
+This is acceptable for organisations committed to TBM discipline long-term.
+It warrants careful consideration for those uncertain about TBM continuity.

 Market context & notes